OInfinity/OInfinity/README.md

-## Currently Building
+Currently Building

-### Founder OS
+Founder OS

-*Currently in development, feel free to reach out if you'd like to learn more.*
+Currently in development — feel free to reach out if you'd like to learn more.

-An AI-powered system designed to help founders explore opportunities, understand markets, and make better startup decisions.
+An AI-powered system focused on helping people navigate complex decisions, explore possibilities, and make progress with greater clarity.

-The goal is to transform complex problems into actionable insights that support opportunity discovery and validation.
+The project sits at the intersection of:

+Artificial Intelligence
+Decision Support
+Knowledge Systems
+Human-Centered Design

 Current Focus:

-* Opportunity Intelligence
+Opportunity Intelligence
-* Founder Decision Support
-* Research Workflows
+Research Workflows
-* AI-Assisted Analysis

-Current Capabilities:

-* Understanding complex problem spaces
-* Evaluating opportunities more systematically
-* Reducing uncertainty during early-stage exploration
-* Turning information into actionable insights
-* Supporting better startup decision-making

-## Areas of Interest

-* Artificial Intelligence
-* Product Strategy
-* Human-Centered Design
-* Knowledge Systems
-* Decision Intelligence
+Decision Support
-* Software Engineering

-## What I Care About

-I enjoy building systems that help people navigate uncertainty and make better decisions.

-My interests sit at the intersection of:

-* Software Engineering
-* Product Thinking
-* Human Behavior
-* Artificial Intelligence

-I'm particularly interested in tools that help founders move from ideas to validated opportunities.

-## Builder Mindset

-Technology is most valuable when it reduces complexity and increases clarity.

-I enjoy exploring how software and AI can augment human thinking, accelerate learning, and improve decision-making.
+AI-Assisted Exploration

+The goal is to reduce uncertainty, surface useful perspectives, and help transform information into actionable understanding.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/)